Financial Aid, Scholarships, Tuition Waivers, and Employment Opportunities

 - Graduate Assistant: A one-to-three quarter part-time paid position to assist Psych faculty with their research.
 Duties could include data collection, scoring research instruments, data entry, data analysis, writing up results, and conducting literature reviews.

 The MS in Psychology Program also has been very successful at helping first and second year students find part-time clinical work in the community.
-Transitions Mental Health, Windhorse Integrative Mental Health, and Martha’s Place are among several organizations that employ our students during (as well as after) their schooling.
+Transitions Mental Health Association and Windhorse Integrative Mental Health are among several organizations that employ our students during (as well as after) their schooling.